 “All Calories are Equal” Really?
 On to the Truth….

 There are lots of myths out there about nutrition.
 Some of them can be very confusing – especially when the majority of people not only believe them, but also act on them.
-They very well known “every calorie is equal” myth is a statement to this.
-The reason that this myth in particular is so ridiculous, is because the sources of the calories we eat may be the most important part of our diet, and determine our overall health.
+They very well knew “every calorie is equal” myth is a statement to this.
+The reason that this myth, in particular, is so ridiculous, is because the sources of the calories we eat may be the most important part of our diet, and determine our overall health.

 What is a calorie?

 A calorie is defined as a unit of energy.
 It is equivalent to 4.184 absolute joules.
 This is physics and not a judgment of where that energy goes – which would be a biochemistry matter.
 Studies also show that calories from different foods are not absorbed the same way.

 However, what most people want to know is how a calorie will affect their bodies – if at all.
 Do they affect our health outside of weight loss?
 How does our body process and metabolize them?
 This has obviously been a massive debate that’s been happening for years among experts.
 However, if you really think about how your diet has changed over the past, I’m sure there is no question that you felt better when you were eating healthy, non-processed foods.
 Calories come in the different forms but are not limited to:

 - Fat: Even when all of your fats are burned, they release 9 calories per gram – some of these are healthier than others.
 For instance, trans fats clog arteries, and as a result, can lead to a person having a heart attack.
 However, omega-3 fats can save your life, as they are heart-healthy.

 - Protein: We all know you have to put energy into something to get energy out – this includes foods.
 Protein has a high thermic effect on food and, when it is consumed, it needs twice as much energy to metabolize, when compared to carbohydrates.
 Protein also reduces hunger more than carbohydrates.